 - The market-based approach is a general way of determining a value indication of a business, business ownership interest, security, or intangible asset by using one or more methods that compare the subject to similar businesses, business ownership interests, securities, or intangible assets that have been sold.
 Two commonly used methods are the merger and acquisition method and the guideline public company method.
 Another method is the Option Pricing Method (OPM) “backsolve,” which can be applied when there is a recent transaction in a company’s shares between unrelated parties.

-Determining the Value of the Common Stock (Step Two)
+Determining the Value of the Common Stock for 409A (Step Two)

 The second step is to allocate the equity value between all the different share classes (common, preferred, warrants, etc.) to determine the current value of the common shares.
 This is done with the Option Pricing Model, or OPM.
 The allocation is based on the economic relationship between multiple classes of equity securities in a company with a complex capital structure, with the total equity value of the company being a common factor.